hugsy/gef/docs/index.md

 `GEF` is a kick-ass set of commands for X86, ARM, MIPS, PowerPC and SPARC to make GDB cool again for exploit dev.
-It is aimed to be used mostly by exploiters and reverse-engineers, to provides additional features to GDB using the Python API to assist during the process of dynamic analysis and exploit development.
+It is aimed to be used mostly by exploiters and reverse-engineers, to provide additional features to GDB using the Python API to assist during the process of dynamic analysis and exploit development.

 `GEF` fully relies on GDB API and other Linux-specific sources of information